xsscx/srd/code/registers/S3_6_c15_c1_6/Readme.md

 # s3_6_c15_c1_6

-CAVEAT: User = root and I'm Side-loading executable code onto the device with arbitrary entitlements at the same permission level as Apple operating system components.

 iPhone 11 Register Tests
 =========
 CAVEAT: User = root and I'm Side-loading executable code onto the device with arbitrary entitlements at the same permission level as Apple operating system components.